gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding/README.md

 ## ITextDataEncoding

 This is the root interface provided by a binary-to-text data encoding algorithm.
-The interface provides several notable methods.
+The interface has several notable methods.

 ### GetString(ReadOnlySpan&lt;byte&gt; data)